grvuolo/liberty-spgi-lab/README.md

 ## 4. Liberty InstantOn

+Discover InstantOn capability to enable your Liberty application for serveless architectures and event-driven use cases.

 This lab will rely on two different environments.
 The one from the previous Lab and a shared OpenShift Cluster due to version dependencies